BehavioralBridge Care

 Before the appointment, I will write up a behavior support plan for the provider based on the initial assessment or therapy session.
 I will join you virtually or in person during your child’s appointment to reduce fear, improve cooperation, and protect long-term trust.
 This includes real-time coaching for your child, guidance for providers on pacing, and live adjustments to avoid retraumatization or restraint.
 This service is especially useful when your child has had past negative experiences or shows high anxiety around appointments.

-I offer a free 15-minute consultation to answer any questions, discuss your needs, and help determine if BehavioralBridge Pediatrics is the right fit.
+I offer a free 15-minute consultation to answer any questions, discuss your needs, and help determine if BehavioralBridge Care is the right fit.
+Email at [email protected] or fill out an interest form.

 For Providers